ikarth/ViaAppiaNovel/output.markdown

 -V documentclass=book
 ~~~

-This copy was generated \today, with seeds of 753 and 3468
+This copy was generated \today, with seeds of 753 and 3468.

+The book generator uses data from the Perseus Digital Library, the Pelagios Project, the Pleiades Project, and ORBIS: The Stanford Geospatial Network Model of the Roman World.

 \cleardoublepage

-# Roma to Iader
+# Roma To Iader

+## After Roma

-Virgil departed from Roma, intending to travel on a boat heading upstream to Ocriculum, a journey of about 64 miles.
+Virgil departed from Roma, intending to travel on a boat heading upstream to Ocriculum, about 64 miles away.

+He presses onward.
+The sun beats down.
 A breeze from an unexpected quarter cools the air.
-A cloud passes in front of the sun.

 Insert story about 413231

 Insert story about ['42.412', '12.467']

+## Travelling by road

-Leaving Ocriculum, Virgil set out for Narnia by road, a distance of about 8 miles.
+Virgil departed from Ocriculum, intending to travel by road to Narnia, a journey of about 8 miles.

+A grove of Minerva is hard by the road, a grove of poplar trees.
 Now the road is quieter.
-His shoes are covered in dust from the road.
-Along the road are graves, and a cenotaph.
-He passes another milestone.
-He set out from {from} amidst a throng travelling the same way.
-They pass a pillar on the right surmounted by a stone urn.
-By the road is a salt spring.
+As they go up from Ocriculum, they see the ruined walls.
+Water has washed out the road, making for slow going.
+He left the city early, before the rising of the sun.

 Insert story about 413225

 Insert story about ['42.52', '12.516']

-From Narnia to Spoletium is about 22 miles away when travelling by road.

-A caravan from {destination} passed by.
-He left the city early, before the rising of the sun.
-Not far from the road is a grave, on which is mounted a soldier standing by a horse.
-Who it is I do not know, but both horse and soldier were carved by Praxiteles.
+## To Spoletium

+Intending to travel by road to Spoletium, Virgil left Narnia.
+It was a distance of about 22 miles.

+A grove of Minerva is hard by the road, a grove of poplar trees.
+Above the roads are ruins, among which is a cave sacred to Asclepius.
+A caravan from Spoletium passed by.
+There is a fountain of cold water springing from the rock.
+The road narrows here, an orchard wall encroaching on it.
+Water has washed out the road, making for slow going.
+As they go up from Narnia, they see the ruined walls.
+He had set out from Narnia amidst a throng travelling the same way.

 Insert story about 413320

 Insert story about ['42.745', '12.738']

+## To Fanum Fortunae by road

-Virgil departed from Spoletium, intending to travel by road to Fanum Fortunae, at least 90 miles.
+Intending to travel by road to Fanum Fortunae, Virgil left Spoletium.
+It was at least 90 miles.

-Now the road is quieter.
-Here is an ancient sanctuary common to all the gods, and around it is a grove containing springs.
-A caravan from {destination} passed by.
-There is a fountain of cold water springing from the rock.
-Not far from the road is a grave, on which is mounted a soldier standing by a horse.
-Who it is I do not know, but both horse and soldier were carved by Praxiteles.
 He left the city early, before the rising of the sun.
+A caravan from Fanum Fortunae passed by.
+A cloud passes in front of the sun.
+An oxcart passes, loaded with grain.
+He had set out from Spoletium amidst a throng travelling the same way.
+A grove of Minerva is hard by the road, a grove of poplar trees.

 Insert story about 413129

 Insert story about ['43.845', '13.017']

+## Leaving Fanum Fortunae by ship

-From Fanum Fortunae to Ariminum is at least 38 miles when travelling by ship down the coast.
+Leaving Fanum Fortunae, Virgil set out for Ariminum by ship down the coast, a distance of about 38 miles.

-A gust of the shrill north strikes full on the sail and raises the waves up to heaven.
-Down in a heap comes a broken mountain of water.
-The yawning billow shows ground amid the surge, where the sea churns with sand.
-As she lies the billow sends her spinning thrice round with it, and engulfs her in the swift whirl.
-Scattered swimmers appear in the vast eddy; armour of men, timbers and treasure amid the water.
+The wave shuddered and gloomed.

+They are tossed asunder over the dreary gulf.
+Then was land at last seen to rise, discovering distant hills and sending up wreaths of smoke.

+A fair harbor lies on either side of the city and the entrance is narrow.

 Insert story about 393379

 Insert story about ['44.059', '12.563']

-From Ariminum to Fanum Fortunae is at least 38 miles when travelling by ship down the coast.

-Black night broods on the waters.
-All nature, big with instant ruin, frowned destruction.
-Down in a heap comes a broken mountain of water.
-The yawning billow shows ground amid the surge, where the sea churns with sand.
-They hang on the wave's ridge.
-The helmsman is dashed away and rolled forward headlong.
-As she lies the billow sends her spinning thrice round with it, and engulfs her in the swift whirl.
-Scattered swimmers appear in the vast eddy; armour of men, timbers and treasure amid the water.
+## After Ariminum

+Virgil departed from Ariminum, intending to travel by ship down the coast to Fanum Fortunae, a distance of about 38 miles.

+A dusky shower drew up overhead carrying night and tempest.
+The wave shuddered and gloomed.

+They all have stations for their ships, each man one for himself.
+They care for the shapely ships, rejoicing in that which they cross over the grey sea.

 Insert story about 413129

 Insert story about ['43.845', '13.017']

+## Departing from Fanum Fortunae

-Leaving Fanum Fortunae, Virgil set out for Ancona by ship down the coast, a distance of about 42 miles.
+Leaving Fanum Fortunae, Virgil set out for Ancona by ship down the coast, at least 42 miles.

-Then comes the creak of cables and the cries of seamen.
-All around from pole to pole the rattling peals resound.
-The oars are snapped.
-The south wind catches and hurls a ship on hidden rocks.
-Rocks amid the waves, a vast reef banking the sea.
-Before their eyes a vast sea descending strikes astern.
+The wave shuddered and gloomed.

+They are tossed asunder over the dreary gulf.
+Out of the clouds bursts fire fast upon fire.
+Then was land at last seen to rise, discovering distant hills and sending up wreaths of smoke.

+Here they shape the thin oar-blades.

 Insert story about 413014

 Insert story about ['43.616', '13.519']

+## After Ancona

-Intending to travel by ship down the coast to Iader, Virgil left Ancona.
-It was about 107 miles away.
+Virgil departed from Ancona, intending to travel by ship down the coast to Iader, a distance of about 107 miles.

-A gust of the shrill north strikes full on the sail and raises the waves up to heaven.
-The yawning billow shows ground amid the surge, where the sea churns with sand.
-As she lies the billow sends her spinning thrice round with it, and engulfs her in the swift whirl.
+A dusky shower drew up overhead carrying night and tempest.

+Stormclouds enwrap the day, and rainy gloom blots out the sky.
+Out of the clouds bursts fire fast upon fire.
+The sails drop; they swing back to the oars.

+For they care not for bow or quiver, but for masts and oars of ships.
+They care for the shapely ships, rejoicing in that which they cross over the grey sea.

 Insert story about 197312